 A. Flush Handle

 Most flush toilets have a flush handle that you must pull to set the human waste disposal process in motion.
-Pulling the flush automatically triggers the lever in the cistern, a tank of water above the toilet bowl.
+Pulling the flush automatically triggers the lever in the cistern, a water tank above the toilet bowl.

 B. Flush Valve